 ‘…covers the underworld of criminal activity and the demented minds that perform the most despicable and unthinkable actions.’

 How Did This Get Made? (a comedy option)

 ‘Have you ever seen a movie so bad that it’s amazing?
 Paul Scheer, June Diane Raphael, and Jason Mantzoukas want to hear about it!
 We’ll watch it with our funniest friends, and report back to you with the results.’

-Honestly, just find something to listen to that keeps you from thinking about pizza and the size of your ass.
+Honestly, there are a TON of great podcasts out there.
+Just find something to listen to that keeps you from thinking about pizza and the size of your ass.